vanus-labs/vanus-connect/connectors/sink-slack/README.md

 ## Quick Start

-In this section will show you how to use Slack Sink to send a message to a Slack Channel.
+In this section we will show you how to use Slack Sink to send a message to a Slack Channel.

 ### Prerequisites
 - Have a container runtime (i.e., docker).